agateau/clyde/README.md

 ## Folder hierarchy

+Default prefix is ~/.cache/pinky.

-Binaries are added to ~/.local/lib/pinky.
+Binaries are in $prefix/bin.

+Packages are in $prefix/pkg/$pkgname.

-Pinky store DB is checked out in ~/.local/share/pinky/store.
+Pinky store DB is checked out in $prefix/store.

-Install DB stored in ~/.local/share/pinky/installed.yaml.
+Install DB stored in $prefix/installed.yaml.

 `installed.yaml`: